viperleed/viperleed/doc/content/basics/tensor_leed.rst

     When the trajectory of the structure optimization approaches the limit of applicability of tensor LEED, the range of the structural search can be extended by running new reference and delta-amplitudes calculations.
-    In ViPErLEED, the :ref:`RUN parameter<run>` can be used to chain multiple reference calculations, delta-amplitude calculations, and structure
+    In ViPErLEED, the :ref:`RUN` parameter can be used to chain multiple reference calculations, delta-amplitude calculations, and structure
     searches.